brianmoyano/Sketch-ArtboardTricks/README.md

 # Artboard Tricks (AeroHacked) plugin for Sketch

 This fork was modified by <a href="https://aerolab.co/">Aerolab</a> to fit our daily workflow.
+You can download the latest release from here: https://github.com/brianmoyano/Sketch-ArtboardTricks/releases

 For further information and documentation take a look at the original plugin :point_right: <a href="https://github.com/romannurik/Sketch-ArtboardTricks">romannurik/Sketch-ArtboardTricks</a>